dsestero/java/README.markdown

 ##Limitations

 At the moment the module targets only OpenJDK 6, 7 and 8 on Debian, Ubuntu, RedHat and CentOS platforms.
-Specifically, it is tested only on Ubuntu 12.04 and CentOS 6.6 distributions; although probably it will work also on different versions.
+Specifically, it was tested on Ubuntu 12.04, 14.04, 16.04 and CentOS 6.6 distributions; although probably it will work also on different versions.

 ##Development